konnerhorton/bedrock-ge/README.md

 | GeoJSON     | ✅  | ✅    |

 What do you need?
 [DIGGS](https://diggsml.org/)?
 [NADAG](https://www.ngu.no/geologisk-kartlegging/om-nadag-nasjonal-database-grunnundersokelser)?
 [GEF](https://publicwiki.deltares.nl/display/STREAM/Dutch+National+GEF+Standards)?
 Something else?
-Let us know by creating an [issue](https://github.com/bedrock-engineer/bedrock-ge/issues) or starting a [discussion](https://github.com/orgs/bedrock-gi/discussions) 💭
+Let us know by creating an [issue](https://github.com/bedrock-engineer/bedrock-ge/issues) or starting a [discussion](https://github.com/orgs/bedrock-engineer/discussions) 💭

-Also, if you have a project with publicly available GI data, please share that in a [discussion](https://github.com/orgs/bedrock-gi/discussions), such that we can create a tutorial from it 🤩
+Also, if you have a project with publicly available GI data, please share that in a [discussion](https://github.com/orgs/bedrock-engineer/discussions), such that we can create a tutorial from it 🤩

 ### ✅ Validate your GI data

-`bedrock-gi` comes with data validation to make sure that you can combine Ground Investigation data from multiple files into a single GIS database with consistent relationships between GI locations, samples, in-situ measurements and lab tests.
+`bedrock-ge` comes with data validation to make sure that you can combine Ground Investigation data from multiple files into a single GIS database with consistent relationships between GI locations, samples, in-situ measurements and lab tests.

 This data validation mechanism (based on [`pandera`](https://pandera.readthedocs.io/en/stable/)) is easily extensible, giving you the power to add your own data validation criteria 💪